 In this post I would like to write about three things

-- Why our refactoring sessions disappeared?
+- Why refactoring sessions could have disappeared?

-- What are our inspectoring sessions?
+- What are inspectoring sessions?

 The key point that joins all three questions seems to be motivation.
 The refactoring sessions required the leader of the meeting to be prepared, to have a (rough) plan of refactoring, the goal, the refactoring steps.
 This entailed that the leader was (could be put) in front of 100s of questions and (maybe) better ideas.

 This way conducting such a meeting required a lot of preparation and effort.
 Moreover meeting by meeting you had be prepared better and better.
 This way – as perfectionism kills – it seemed to be more and more difficult to decide to set up, prepare and conduct such a meeting.

 It is called “trap of vicious perfectionism circle”.
 At some point you want to be so perfect that you are afraid even to try.
 It is called “trap of vicious perfectionism circle”.
 At some point you want to be so perfect that you are afraid even to try.

 Our refactoring sessions has a strong expectation of success.
 Maybe it was just followed by the refactoring trainings I’ve conducted – as lots of people did really liked the refactorings we did.
 This was because these refactorings were (of course) prepared to succeed (like in such a training).
 In my opinion as a result of this (not written) assumption our refactoring sessions were organized more and more seldom.